Amine Messoussa

-Amine Ben Malik Messoussa (born 12 October 2004) is a French professional footballer who plays as a forward for Algerian Ligue Professionnelle 1 club MC Alger.
+Amine Ben Malik Messoussa (born 12 October 2004) is a French professional footballer who plays as a forward.

 Club career

 Messoussa is a youth product of Lyon and Saint-Priest, before finishing his development with Lille on 10 August 2020.
 He started playing with Lille's reserves in 2021 in the Championnat National 3.
 On 5 July 2022, he signed his first professional contract with Lille.
 He made his professional debut with the senior Lille team as a late substitute in a 2–1 Ligue 1 win over Nantes on 27 May 2023.

 On 30 January 2024, Messoussa was loaned to Villefranche.

 International career

-Messousa was born in France to a Moroccan father and Algerian mother, and is eligible for all 3 countries.
-He represented the Morocco U17s in a friendly 2–1 win over the Ghana U17s on 14 February 2021, and scored on his debut.
-He played for the France U18s in their winning campaign at the 2022 Mediterranean Games, where he was the second top scorer with 4 goals.
+Messousa was born in France to a Moroccan father and an Algerian mother, and is eligible for all 3 countries.
+He represented the Morocco U17s in a friendly 2–1 win over the Ghana U17s on 14 February 2021, and scored on debut.
+He played for the France U18s in their winning campaign at the 2022 Mediterranean Games, where he was the second highest scorer with 4 goals.